DanielleSpring/Final-Project/README.md

 ## **Dashboard:**
 We used JavaScript to create and host our dashboard using HeroKu.
 It will be directly tied to our Postgres database hosted on AWS via a direct connection.

-Our dashboard will be presented with charts showing
+Our dashboard will be presented with charts showing:

+- Summary Analysis - Top Earners, Top positions,

 - Salary trending (line chart $ by Years)
   - Ontario Sunshine list (public sector), with avg public/private sectors(Stats Can data)
   - filter ability based on age, gender